-However, the timeline set in this decision allows for generating the required data on the Substance.
+However, the timeline set in this decision allows for generating the required data on the Substance, including sequential testing where applicable.
 Therefore, a further extension of the deadline set in this decision to accommodate the development of potential adaptations is not justified.